 Before the bill was introduced, eligibility for these programs was limited to individuals who reported no more than $2,000 in cash savings, retirement funds or other substantial items of value.
-With the ABLE Act, great progress has been made.
+This was a stipulation of Section 529 of the Internal Revenue Code of 1986 that people with disabilities and their advocates have long viewed as unfair and have worked to amend.
+With the ABLE Act, they’ve made great strides.

 Anyone can contribute to an ABLE account.
 Generally, contributions may not exceed the amount of the annual gift tax exclusion for that tax year.
-For 2019, that amount is $15,000 and may be adjusted annually for inflation.3 However, each plan has a maximum contribution or limit2, and regulations specify that any amount contributed in excess of the annual gift tax exclusion must be returned to the contributor.
-As with 529 plans, some states may offer a state income tax benefit for using the individual’s home state plan.
-Additionally, 529 plans can be rolled over into ABLE accounts, still subject to maximum contribution limits.
+For 2019, that amount is $15,000 and may be adjusted annually for inflation.3 However, each plan has a maximum contribution or limit,2 and regulations specify that any amount contributed in excess of the annual gift tax exclusion must be returned to the contributor.
+As with 529 college plans, some states may offer a state income tax benefit for using the individual’s home state plan.

 As noted earlier, distributions from an ABLE account are tax-free if the money is used to pay for qualified disability expenses.
 Any amounts distributed in excess of those used to cover qualified expenses must be included in the individual’s taxable income and will be subject to a 10% penalty.
 The 10% penalty will not apply if the distribution is on or after the death of the account beneficiary.

-If a state does not offer its own program, it may choose to contract with another state to offer its eligible individuals the opportunity to open ABLE accounts.
-The new Protecting Americans against Tax Hikes (PATH) Act passed in December 2015 allows consumers to select a plan sponsored by any state, making it possible for people to select a plan that is best suited to their needs.
-Check the ABLE National Resource Center for a list of states that have passed ABLE legislation and have products available.
+If it does not offer its own program, a state may choose to contract with another state to offer its eligible individuals the opportunity to open ABLE accounts.
+The Protecting Americans against Tax Hikes (PATH) Act passed in December 2015 allows consumers to select a plan sponsored by any state, making it possible for people to select a plan that is best suited to their needs.

 When it comes to addressing the long-term cost of living with a disability, ABLE accounts do have some limitations, including restrictions on the size of contributions and the Medicaid payback provision.4 So, ABLE accounts may be a good supplement, but not necessarily a replacement, to a special needs trust.